 If your business runs on reports, it runs on CSV files.
 But getting that data into SharePoint for tracking and collaboration usually involves a lot of 'Ctrl+C' and 'Ctrl+V'.

 Importing CSV data to SharePoint is one of the most requested automations in the IT and Finance world.
-While there are premium connectors that make this easier, you can build a high-performance import tool using standard actions.
+While premium connectors, Office Scripts, Power Query, or custom code can make this safer, you can build a useful import tool using standard actions when the CSV format is simple and predictable.

 In this guide, we'll walk through how to handle headers, convert data types, and avoid common pitfalls.